On some automorphism related parameters in graphs: Preliminaries

-Considering the fact that the metric dimension is greater than or equal to fixing number and automorphisms preserve distances, metric dimension and fixing number are closely related notions \cite{cac,erw}.
-C\'{a}ceres et al. studied this relation and answered the following question which appeared first in \cite{bou}: Can the difference between both parameters of a graph of order $n$ be arbitrarily large?
-The resolving number, $res(G)$, of a graph $G$ is the minimum $k$ such that every $k$-set of vertices is a resolving set of $G$.
-Resolving number of a graph $G$ gives natural upper bound to the metric dimension of $G$, i.e., $dim(G)\leq res(G)$.
-For every pair $a,b$ of integers with $2\leq a\leq b$, existence of a connected graph $G$ with $dim(G)=a$ and $res(G)=b$, was given in \cite{GCPZ}.
-Motivated by definition of resolving number and resemblance between parameters metric dimension and determining number, we defined determined number of a graph $G$ in \cite{ijav}.
-The \emph{determined number} of a graph $G$, $dtr(G)$, is the minimum $k$ such that every $k$-$set$ of vertices is a determining set for a graph $G$.
-It may be noted that $0 \leq Det(G) \leq dtr(G) \leq |V(G)|-1 $.
-In \cite{ijav}, we found determined number of some well known graphs and discussed some of its properties.
+These last results establish metric dimension and fixing number are closely related notions.
+Indeed, C\'{a}ceres et al. \cite{cac}, and subsequently Garijo et at. \cite{gar}, dealt with the difference between these parameters by studying the following question that appeared first in \cite{bou}: Can the difference between both parameters of a graph of order $n$ be arbitrarily large?
+Another graph invariant related to metric dimension is the \emph{resolving number} $res(G)$, which is the minimum $k$ such that every $k$-set of vertices is a resolving set of a graph $G$.
+Observe that this parameter is a natural upper bound on the metric dimension of $G$: $dim(G)\leq res(G)$.

 In the next section, we study some properties of $f$-sets following the study of $R$-sets by Tomescu and Imran \cite{tom}.
-To see the contribution of each vertex in resolving a graph, the concepts of resolving share and resolving percentage were introduced in \cite{jav}.
-In the second section, we introduce the concept of the {\it fixing share} which tells the participation of each vertex of a fixing set in fixing a graph $G$.
+To see the contribution of each vertex when resolving a graph, the concepts of resolving share and resolving percentage were introduced in \cite{jav}.
+In the second section, we introduce the concept of {\it fixing share}, which tells about the participation of each vertex of a fixing set when fixing a graph $G$.
 We also define the {\it fixing percentage} in $G$, by using the concept of fixing share of each element of a fixing set of $G$, which is the measure of the amount of fixing done by a fixing set in $G$.
 Then we compute the fixing share and the fixing percentage in paths and cycles.
-In the third section, we will prove existence of a graph $G$ for which $dtr(G)-Det(G)\geq N$ for a given positive integer $N$.